NATIONAL REAL-TIME WATER QUALITY

 Click the Map for Real-Time Water-Quality Data.
 This Will Either Show:

-1. This National Real-Time Water Quality (NRTWQ) website (currently Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Maryland, Missouri, Nebraska, Nevada, South Dakota, Texas, Utah, Virginia, Wisconsin, and Wyoming) provides hourly computed concentrations and loads for sediment, nutrients, bacteria, and many additional constituents; uncertainty values and probabilities for exceeding drinking water or recreational criteria; frequency distribution curves; and all historical hourly in-stream sensor measurements.
+1. This National Real-Time Water Quality (NRTWQ) website (currently Arizona, California, Colorado, Idaho, Indiana, Iowa, Kansas, Maryland, Missouri, Nebraska, Nevada, North Dakota, Oregon, South Dakota, Texas, Utah, Virginia, Wisconsin, and Wyoming) provides hourly computed concentrations and loads for sediment, nutrients, bacteria, and many additional constituents; uncertainty values and probabilities for exceeding drinking water or recreational criteria; frequency distribution curves; and all historical hourly in-stream sensor measurements.

 2. WaterQualityWatch presents colorful maps of recent hourly measurements of streamflow, water temperature, specific conductance, pH, dissolved oxygen, and turbidity.
 The most recent 120 days of real-time data also are available for download.
 Similar to NRTWQ, its data are obtained from the USGS National Water Information System.